 There’s no arguing that the salt and sun take a toll on anything near the coast — especially ships.
 At the same time, the pace of development on cruise ships is breathtaking.
 A ship built 20 years ago barely even compares to a ship built today.

 That’s why it’s noteworthy that NCL features the youngest fleet of any of the major cruise lines.
-In fact, its oldest ship was built just over 20 years ago, but many more ships have been built recently.
-And with the addition of its Prima class — where one new ship is slated to join the fleet each year through 2027 — that fleet should continue to stay fresh.
+In fact, its oldest ship was built in 1998, but many more ships have been built recently.
+A total of 10 have been built in the past 15 years.
+And with the addition of its Prima class — where one new ship is slated to join in 2026, 2027, and 2028 — that fleet should continue to stay fresh.

 Sugarcane Mojito Bar Can’t Miss